top of page

 CAAFI’s Role

-CAAFI® seeks to support airlines and airports by maturing supply chains to provide reliable, sustainable, cost-competitive alternative jet fuel to aviation end users.
-CAAFI works to facilitate direct engagement between airlines and fuel suppliers to achieve mutually-beneficial offtake agreements to enable Sustainable Aviation Fuel (SAF) supply into the commercial aviation sector.
-CAAFI is also working with airlines and airport partners to identify logistical challenges associated with allowing SAF into existing fuel distribution and delivery systems.
+CAAFI® seeks to support the development of Sustainable Aviation Fuel (SAF) supply chains to provide reliable, sustainable, cost-competitive SAF to aviation end users.
+CAAFI works to facilitate direct engagement between airlines and fuel suppliers to achieve mutually-beneficial offtake agreements.
+CAAFI works with airlines and airport partners to identify logistical challenges associated with enabling SAF access to existing fuel distribution and delivery systems.

 Current Status